Prag8855/aab/content/guides/german-health-insurance.md

 - **You want something that just works**
     Just show your card and get healthcare.
 It takes longer to get an appointment, but you don't have to deal with any paperwork.
 - **You have or want children**
     Public health insurance covers your children [for free](/glossary/Familienversicherung).
 Private health insurance charges extra for each child.
+If both parents have a high income, private health insurance can be cheaper anyway.[^71]
 - **You pay the student tariff**
     The student tariff is a really good deal.
 If you are a student under 30 years old, public health insurance is usually the best option.[^59]